 As you begin to experience growth in the years ahead, you can express it in specifics — with numbers and stats to back you up — instead of using general terms.

 Even if your company has been around for a few years, it’s never too late to start tracking your sales analytics.
 Having a long-term record of data also gives you more comparison points to look back on, such as how your company performed five, 10, or even 15 years ago.

-Making Use of Market Trends and Data
+Makes Sense of Market Trends and Data

 Fewer Missed or Lost Opportunities